marwahaha/CI-Recommender/README.md

 ## Naming conventions
 Variables, functions and parameters are pascalCased (not like PEP underscored)
 Classes are CamelCased
-Modules are lowercased unless it is an abreviation (like TFIDF)
+Modules are lowercased unless it is an abbreviation (like TFIDF)
 Config globals are UPPERCASED

 Our dataset files in "/datasets" are all subsets of "evolution" this is not mentioned in the filename.